xenondevs/Docs/docs/nova/admin/setup.md

 Due to technical limitations, it is only possible to have one server resource pack.
 To circumvent this issue, Nova can automatically merge existing resource packs with its own.

-Currently, there are two define base packs:
+Currently, there are two ways to define base packs:

 === "With Config"